 In my previous blog, we have covered plenty of articles related to the pfsense firewall, which is a great firewall if you want to use it for your home purpose.
 However, suppose you’re going to use it for commercial use.
 In that case, you cannot use custom hardware with pfsense in it.
 As per the netgate terms of service, the company that develops and manages the pfsense firewall says you should not use the community editions of the pfsense firewall for commercial use.
 You should use pfsense plus instead, which is only available on netgate hardwares and on the cloud.

 When it comes to fortigate Firewalls, it is not open-source.
 It is a commercial firewall that is only available for purchase.
-Though they have a free trial of 16 days, you cannot do anything much on that.
+Though they have a free permanent license with less security, but you cannot do anything much on that.
 For example, in the case of IPsec, it doesn’t support all the IPSec parameters on the fortigate free trial.

 I am running pfsense on my home network, and in this blog, I will build an IPsec tunnel from a fortigate firewall to a pfsense firewall.